 Discuss Student Accommodation Request(s)

 Once you receive a copy of the faculty notification letter, discuss with your student the specific accommodations requested for the course.
-Each faculty notification letter includes a list of recommended accommodations, based on documentation provided by the student.
+Each faculty notification letter includes a list of approved accommodations, based on documentation provided by the student.
 These accommodations may not automatically apply to every course or every assignment.
 Appropriate accommodations should be based on the faculty notification letter, the course requirements, and the students’ needs.
 If the suggested accommodations cannot be implemented, faculty members are encouraged to consult with the CTLE.
 If you have any questions regarding a requested accommodation, cannot reach mutual agreement with a student, or need assistance, please contact the CTLE.

 Evaluate Accommodation Success

 Clearly, the student bears the main burden of evaluating whether an accommodation is succeeding.
 However, checking in with the student occasionally to monitor progress is helpful.
 Consistent follow through is important on any agreed-upon accommodations, such as forwarding tests to the CTLE in a timely manner, providing written instructions for assignments, or assisting in recruiting note takers.

 It is the responsibility of the student to initiate the process to receive testing accommodations by completing the exam booking section on the Accommodate platform.
 Each faculty member will receive an e-mail with a link to follow requesting verification of the information submitted by the student.
 Faculty members also need to complete the testing instructions portion of the form.
 The information is then submitted electronically to the CTLE staff.
 The CTLE requests that faculty members send exams 24 hours prior to the time of administration.